henriwoodcock/Applying-Modern-Best-Practices-to-Autoencoders/report/experiment.md

 Due to using a free online GPU provided by Google, amount of training is minimal (while still providing good results) as to not take advantage or exploit this product.

+This data used for this experiment are the MNIST dataset [1] and the Cifar10 dataset [2]

 ## Models
 ![autoencoderModels](AutoencoderDiagrams.svg "Autoencoder Models")
 A total of 6 models will be trained and analysed.
 The _baseline model_ using mean squared error (MSE) loss, the _pixel shuffle model_ using MSE loss, the baseline model using _progressive resizing_ and MSE loss, the _pretrained model_ both _with_ and _without_ pretrained weights (called Pretrained and Resnet from now on) with an MSE loss and finally the baseline model using a _Feature Loss_ calculated from the VGG16 model.